Bheki Lubisi

-Bhekithemba Maxwell Lubisi (born 1986/1987) is a South African politician who has represented the African National Congress (ANC) in the Mpumalanga Provincial Legislature since 2019.
+Bhekithemba Maxwell Lubisi (24 September 1986 – 10 April 2023) was a South African politician who represented the African National Congress (ANC) in the Mpumalanga Provincial Legislature since 2019 until his death on 10 April 2023.
 He was elected to his seat in the 2019 general election, ranked 20th on the ANC's party list.
+At the time of his death, Lubisi served as chairperson of the legislature's Select Committee on Public Participation & Petitions as well as the Portfolio Committee on Agriculture, Rural Development, Land and Environmental Affairs.